winterweird/gentest/README.md

 I put this up on GitHub because I used it to generate random test data for an assignment I had for uni, and I decided to make the generating part transparent.
-I actually wrote it some time ago in order to generate simple test data for [open.kattis.com](the Kattis judge system), but it ended up being useful here too.
+I actually wrote it some time ago in order to generate simple test data for [the Kattis judge system](https://www.open.kattis.com), but it ended up being useful here too.

 Note that this program also relies on some OTHER header-only library I wrote